Curious If Northstar Is Right For Your Child? Schedule A Phone Call And We'll Help You Explore Next Steps.

 Submit our inquiry form with your contact info.
 From there, we’ll schedule a conversation.

-Students engage in supported academic practice on campus, reinforced through structured learning at home.
-Fundamental subjects - including math, language arts, science, and social studies, are strengthened both through focused skill-building and integrated, project-based work.
-We support steady progress through individualized goals, regular check-ins, and clear communication with families, with an emphasis on mastery over rushing.
+Students engage in supported academic practice during in-person program days, reinforced through learning at home in partnership with families.
+Fundamental subjects, including math, language arts, science, and social studies, are supported through focused skill-building and integrated, project-based enrichment.
+We work alongside families to encourage steady progress through individualized support, regular communication, and an emphasis on meaningful understanding and mastery-based learning.

-Throughout the day, students also engage in Socratic discussions, practice communication skills, set personal goals, and participate in peer mentoring.
-These elements are woven into the experience, so students develop not only strong academic skills, but also confidence, leadership, and habits that support lifelong learning.
+Throughout the day, students also engage in Socratic discussions, practice communication skills, explore health and physiology, set personal goals, and participate in peer mentoring.
+These elements are woven into the experience to support confidence, collaboration, and lifelong learning, while fundamental subjects, including math, language arts, science, and social studies, are reinforced through integrated, project-based enrichment.

 Students learn in mixed-age learning communities rather than being separated strictly by grade level.
 Research on multi-age classrooms shows that this structure supports social development, peer mentorship, and deeper learning through collaboration.
 Much like in families and real-world environments, younger students are inspired by older peers, while older students grow in confidence and responsibility as they model and lead.
 Academic goals remain individualized, ensuring each student is appropriately supported and challenged regardless of age.